 Prevention and Behavioral Health Promotion

-Texas' comprehensive prevention and behavioral health promotion approach includes prevention activities and services in many settings directed at people who have not been determined to require treatment for a substance use disorder.
-Our program also includes promotion strategies that increase protective factors, are trauma informed, and align with best practices as outlined by the National Academies of Sciences, Engineering, and Medicine’s Spectrum of Mental, Emotional, and Behavioral interventions.
-Texas Prevention strategies are:
+Prevention and Behavioral Health Promotion (PBHP) programs include promotion strategies that increase protective factors, are trauma informed, and align with best practices as outlined by the National Academies of Sciences, Engineering, and Medicine’s Spectrum of Mental, Emotional, and Behavioral interventions.

-Grantees providing prevention and behavioral health promotion services must follow Substance Abuse and Mental Health Services Administration's Strategic Prevention Framework model (PDF) as a guide to assist in planning and implementing prevention strategies, programs, and related activities.
+The substance use prevention programs are designed to address the needs of people who do not require treatment for a substance use disorder (SUD) but could benefit from preventive strategies, resources and support.
+Grantees providing substance use prevention services must follow Substance Abuse and Mental Health Services Administration's Strategic Prevention Framework model as a guide to assist in planning and implementing prevention strategies, programs and related activities.

 • Community Coalition Partnerships engage and mobilize various sectors of the community to implement evidence-based environmental strategies with a primary focus on changing policies and influencing social norms related to substance use.

-• Prevention Resource Centers increase the capacity of the statewide prevention and behavioral health promotion system by enhancing community collaboration, increasing community awareness and readiness, providing information and resources on substance use and related behavioral health data, supporting professional development of the prevention workforce, and providing resources for evaluation activities within each service region.
-Prevention Resource Centers also support the federal Synar requirement by conducting voluntary tobacco retail compliance checks throughout the state to help reduce youth access to tobacco and other nicotine products.
+• Prevention Resource Centers increase the capacity of the statewide PBHP system by enhancing community collaboration, increasing community awareness and readiness, providing information and resources on substance use and related behavioral health data, supporting professional development of the prevention workforce, and providing resources for evaluation activities within each service region.
+Prevention Resource Centers also support the federal Synar requirement through the Tobacco Compliance Program (TCP) by conducting voluntary tobacco retail compliance checks throughout the state to help reduce youth access to tobacco and other nicotine products.

 • Youth Prevention Indicated programs address people because of initiative behaviors and related risk factors that place them at an elevated risk for substance use and misuse.
 While the target population might show early signs of substance use and misuse, indicated services are not designed for people with a diagnosable substance use disorder.